 - When exiting the car, follow the same rules stated in step one.
 Ladies first, and one at a time.

-- And for goodness sake, do not feel obligated to say farewells to the people you're leaving behind.
+- And for goodness sake, don't feel obligated to say farewells to the people you're leaving behind.
+It's not like this elevator is located in the Death Star.